vickievien/vickievien.github.io/readme.md

 Created a main.css to house all nav, footer and any global styles.
 Then created invidividual stylesheets for each separate page

 Originally I had my hero, portfolio and skills all separate pages.
 After a friend in UX looked at it, it made more sense to combine it into one, so had to re-work and consolidate.
 But I still kept bio and contact as separate pages.

-After updates
+Then another UX friend said keep it consistent, either all separate, or all together.
+So together it is.

 # Link to Live Site
 Two options